 The yellow building permit card must be posted on the job site.
 The address number must be posted at the County road or street.
 The customer's copy of the approved plans must be on the job site for inspector's review for the inspection to be performed.
-A re-inspection fee of \$48 is charged if the permit card and plans are not on site for the inspection, or in cases of repeated trips on correction notices or as deemed necessary by the inspector.
+A re-inspection fee per our adopted fee table is charged if the permit card and plans are not on site for the inspection, or in cases of repeated trips on correction notices or as deemed necessary by the inspector.
 This is for the inspector's time and extra trip required returning for inspection.

 Most areas of Larimer County are inspected daily.
-Mountain areas have inspections on certain days.
+There is one area that is Wednesday and Friday only.
 If you are not sure which area applies to your permit, call our offices at 498-7700.
 To request an inspection call 498-7697 or use our online Customer Access Portal.
 You must have the permit number and IVR number to schedule inspections.
 Requests confirmed before 11:59 pm can be done the next working day.
 Requests received at 12:00 am or later will be conducted no earlier than the day after the next working day.

-INSPECTION CANCELLATION-The Building Official requires inspectors to charge a fee of \$48 for an inspection that is not ready as requested.
+INSPECTION CANCELLATION-The Building Official requires inspectors to charge a fee per our adopted fee table for an inspection that is not ready as requested.
 The fee will be waived if our office is contacted and the inspection canceled before the inspector goes to the site.
 Please call as early as possible to prevent assessing this fee.